Receive all Cointelegraph news immediately in Telegram.

 Users storing bitcoin with hardware from SafeNet's brand of hardware security modules (HSMs) have been urged to update their devices or risk losing funds.
 In a company blog post, Gemini CSO Cam Paya released details of the vulnerability, which he discovered while testing the SafeNet Luna G5 for use in the forthcoming exchange's cold storage.
 SafeNet has since released a fix, and says there have been no known exploits so far.

-Cape Town-based social impact incubator RLabs has launched the bitcoin crowdfunding platform mToto. mToto, which translates to “child” in Swahili, is an initiative between Uusi and RLabs which aims to support education and health centers in under-resourced communities in
+Cape Town-based social impact incubator RLabs has launched the bitcoin crowdfunding platform mToto. mToto, which translates to “child” in Swahili, is an initiative between Uusi and RLabs which aims to support education and health centers in under-resourced communities in South Africa and to develop tools for innovative challenges and products. mToto will also convert bitcoin into cash for the companies and projects, and hopes to raise enough bitcoin to fund four of them per month.

 A new hack has been created that can steal Bitcoin keys without even needing an online connection; radio waves from a laptop alone can leave users vulnerable to the latest in hacking technology.
-Created in
+Created in Israel by Tel Aviv University and the Technion research center, the hacking device can be commonly recreated for about US$300 with many easily accessible parts.
+It should be noted, however, that the hacking tool only has a range of fewer than two feet, and won't work on all computers.

 Follow us on Facebook